XIII (2020 video game): Development and release

 The remake of XIII was announced on April 18, 2019, with PlayMagic developing the game and Microids publishing it for Nintendo Switch, PlayStation 4, Windows, and Xbox One.
 The game was originally scheduled to release on November 13, until it was delayed to 2020 for further development.
 In June 2020, it was announced that the game would release for PlayStation 4, Windows, and Xbox One on November 10.
 In October 2020, it was announced that the Nintendo Switch version was delayed to 2021.

 The original plan was to remaster the game using original assets and Unity plug-ins.
 Unfortunately, the original source code was deemed lost and the 2003 version was running in an extremely outdated game engine.
 Therefore, the team had no choice but to redo the entire game from scratch, which required the team to hire new staff and extend development to remake the levels, assets, cutscenes, and animations.

-According to former staff of PlayMagic, it was reported that CEO and Creative Director Giuseppe Crugliano was to be blamed for the game's failure due to poor project management, a lack of staff, low morale, and toxic company culture.
+According to former staff of PlayMagic, it was reported that CEO and creative director Giuseppe Crugliano was to be blamed for the game's failure due to poor project management, a lack of staff, low morale, and toxic company culture.
 Crugliano denied these allegations but admitted to a problem with late payments, claiming they were the result of cash flow problems from project cancellations and unpaid fees from clients.

 Due to the poor reception to the game, Microids announced in June 2022 that they had replaced PlayMagic with Tower Five as the developer, who had been working on fixing the issues from the 2020 release.
 Microids released the improved version for Nintendo Switch, PlayStation 5, and Xbox Series X/S on September 13, 2022, as well as updating the 2020 version.

 Reception

 Critical reception

 XIII received "generally unfavorable" reviews from critics for most platforms, while the PS5 version received "mixed or average" reviews, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 10% of critics.

 A lot of criticism were aimed towards the remake's unnecessary changes from the original, such as the art style and the weapon limit, as well as the game's numerous technical and audio issues.
 Developer PlayMagic and publisher Microids issued a joint statement apologizing to players for the state of the game at release, adding that the COVID-19 pandemic had significantly affected the game's production.
 On Steam, the game received an "Overwhelmingly Negative" rating from players.